vantage-ola/citu-demo/README.md

 # citu-demo assessment

-A web application that enables friend groups to reconnect and learn together by organizing educational events and workshops.
+A web application that enables friend groups to reconnect and learn together by organizing events and workshops.
+The platform will allow these groups to organize and schedule meaningful events centered around activities like guest lectures or workshops, avoiding common focuses such as alcohol, drugs, partying, or food.

 ## Features
 - User Authentication(Group Members and Speakers)